CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/copy-folder/copy-folders-block.md

 ### Handling of Exceptions

-If an exception occurs when trying to copy any folder or file under any of the [Folder Paths][FolderPaths Property], it will be recorded and the block will continue processing the remaining folders and files.
-Once all folders and files are processed, recorded exceptions will be thrown within an [OperationFailedException][].
+If an exception occurs when trying to copy a folder in [Folder Paths][FolderPaths Property], it will be recorded and the block will continue processing the remaining folders.
+Once all folders are processed, recorded exceptions will be thrown within an [OperationFailedException][].

 [FolderPaths Property]: {{< ref "#folder-paths" >}}
 [DestinationPath Property]: {{< ref "#destination-path" >}}